-We are so excited to announce both Chris Janson and Eddie Montgomery of Montgomery Gentry to our 2nd annual Vicki’s Camp N Country Jam lineup!!!
-More artist announcements coming soon!
-Tickets are available now!
+We are so excited to have these awesome NATIONAL artists join us: Chris Janson, Eddie Montgomery of Montgomery Gentry, Nitty Gritty Dirt Band and Tyler Rich at our 2nd annual Vicki’s Camp N Country Jam lineup!!!

 “Live legacy in the making” (Rolling Stone) Chris Janson is a platinum-selling recording artist, celebrated entertainer, multi-instrumentalist and award-winning singer/songwriter.
 The ACM Award-winner has collected prestigious accolades that place him amongst country music greats.
 Both his inspiring hit “Drunk Girl” and his chart-topping, 3x Platinum smash “Buy Me A Boat” were named among NSAI’s “Ten Songs I Wish I’d Written” lists – making Janson one in a handful of the industry’s most elite artists to earn the title multiple times.
 “Buy Me A Boat” was also recognized as the iHeartRadio Music Awards Country Song of the Year.
 “Good Vibes,” the flagship single from his 2019 album Real Friends, and follow-up “Done” each topped the country charts, bringing his total of No. 1 songs to four – and the hit-maker is entering a new chapter with his fourth studio album All In, out now.
 The fully loaded 16-track project finds Janson demonstrating the range of his artistry, featuring all-star collaborations with Eric Church and Travis Tritt.
 The album’s “blazing, high-octane” (MusicRow) opening track “Keys to the Country” is now playing on country radio.
 In addition to his own successes, the talented songwriter has lent his pen to industry peers including Tim McGraw (“Truck Yeah,” “How I’ll Always Be”), LOCASH (“I Love This Life”) and the legendary Hank Williams Jr. (“God Fearin’ Man,” “Those Days Are Gone”).
 With more than seven billion airplay impressions to date and nearly two billion career streams, Janson is, more than ever, All In.